- 24 Feb 2021

 The members of an individual household or extended household can meet outdoors for sport or exercise.

-You can travel for local outdoor sport or exercise such as meeting another person, walking, cycling, golf or running that starts and finishes at the same place (which can be up to 5 miles from the boundary of your local authority area), as long as you abide by the rules on meeting other households.
+You can travel for local informal exercise such as meeting another person, walking, cycling, golf or running that starts and finishes at the same place (which can be up to 5 miles from the boundary of your local authority area), but you should travel no further than you need to reach a safe, non-crowded place to exercise in a physically distanced way and abide by the rules on meeting other households (in groups of up to 2 people, plus any children under 12, from no more than 2 households).
+The number of periods of exercise is not limited.

 Indoor sports facilities are closed.